luketurnbull/august-activities/README.md

 ## Activity 2

 This is located inside the `activity-2` folder.
+Please see the `README.md` file inside for the todos and feedback.

+Also deployed to Vercel: https://lifecare-essendon.vercel.app/

 ## Activity 3

 This is located inside the `activity-3` folder.
+Please see the `README.md` file inside for the todos and feedback.

+Also deployed to Vercel: https://youtube-favs-amber.vercel.app/

 ## TODO